Get insider access

 HyperX Cloud III

 The Logitech G535 LIGHTSPEED Wireless are better than the HyperX Cloud III.
 The Logitech offer a better-balanced default sound profile, with more bass to bring out sound effects in games.
-They also create a wide, open-seeming passive soundstage, which helps create a more immersive listening experience.
+They also create a wide, open-feeling passive soundstage, which helps create a more immersive listening experience.
 The Cloud III are wired headphones; you might prefer them for online games since they have better mic performance.
 They're also sturdier and more comfortable.

 SteelSeries Arctis Pro Wireless